 The Florida Institute of Technology is heavily involved in the recruitment of international students and faculty, and they make up a significant percentage of the Florida Tech family.
 But the core value is something much more than having a significant presence of internationals on campus.
 It is about ingraining in the curriculum, in the extracurricular activities, and in the culture of Florida Tech that we all (faculty, staff and students) must be good stewards of the globe’s resources and indeed, good citizens of this world in which we live.

-Key performance indicators (KPIs) used to determine levels of achievement, consistent with Florida Tech’s mission and core values, can be accessed in the drop-down menus located along the top of the page.
+Key performance indicators (KPIs) used to determine levels of achievement, consistent with Florida Tech’s mission and core values.
 Corresponding thresholds of acceptability are provided in each menu under Acceptability Thresholds and Definitions.
-Where specified, thresholds of acceptability are taken from Florida Tech’s 2013-2023 Strategic Plan.
+Where specified, thresholds of acceptability are taken from the Strategic Plan Florida Tech Forward.